mcaceresb/stata-gtools/docs/compiling.md

 sed -i.bak -e '37,40d' lib/spookyhash/build/premake5.lua
 ```

-If you are on Windows, of if `premake5` is installed and in your system's
+If you are on Windows, or if `premake5` is installed and in your system's
 `PATH`, run

 ```bash